fenago/data-science/lab_guides/Lab_10.md

 Caption: Displaying the last eight rows using the tail() method

-It seems that we were right in assuming that the data is sorted in ascending order by the `InvoiceDate` column.
-We can also confirm that there is actually more than one value in the `Country` column.

 We can also use the `sample()` method to randomly pick a given number of rows from the dataset with the `n` parameter.
 You